The Beacon Orthopaedics Tactical Performance & Rehabilitation Program Providing care for those who protect and serve us.

 MA, ATC, CSCS, FMSC

-Josh True is the lead Certified Athletic Trainer for Beacon’s Bridge Program.
-He received a Bachelor of Science Degree in Athletic Training from Nebraska Wesleyan University, and went on to the University of Nebraska for his MA in Exercise Physiology.
+Josh is a Certified Athletic Trainer through the National Athletic Trainers’ Association.
+He received a Bachelor’s of Science Degree in Athletic Training from Nebraska Wesleyan University and went on to the University of Nebraska for his Master’s Degree in Exercise Physiology.
 Josh is also a Certified Strength and Conditioning Specialist through the National Strength and Conditioning Association.
-His additional certifications include various modalities of Functional Movement Systems, Graston Technique and Myofascial Decompression Treatment.
+His additional certifications include various modalities of Functional Movement Systems, Graston Technique, Myofascial Decompression Treatment and Owen’s Recovery Science PBFR (Personalized Blood Flow Restriction), and CPR/AED.
 Josh is a member of the NATA, GLATA, OATA, GCATA, NSCA, and FMS.
+Josh has dedicated his career to helping people achieve greater wellness and regain function after injuries.
+He has worked with athletes of all ages and abilities, from middle schoolers to Olympians.
+Josh has also been a featured expert in Functional Rehabilitation and Progression at the local and state level.
+Josh lives in Loveland, Ohio, with his wife, Erika, and their three children.

 Mark Keiser